 Make sure you have a valid travel signature

 - Check page 2 of your I-20 or the bottom right of page 1 of your DS-2019 for your most recent travel signature.

 - For current students, your travel signature is valid for one year from the date it was issued.
 If the signature will expire before you return to the U.S., you should visit the ISSS office for an updated signature before you leave.
 If you are not able to visit the office in person, or if you do not have your most recent I-20 or DS-2019, you can request a new I-20 or DS-2019 with an updated signature online.

-- When requesting a new document, please note that F-1 students will receive an emailed electronic I-20.
-J-1 students will be issued a hard copy DS-2019.
+- When requesting a new document, please note that you will receive an emailed electronic I-20 or DS-2019.
 Be sure to keep all old I-20s or DS-2019s for your records.

 - For students on Post-completion OPT or STEM OPT, your travel signature is valid for 6 months.
 Additional restrictions and document requirements apply for students on OPT or STEM OPT.
 Review additional details on our OPT Travel page.